SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-19-ivermectin-takedowns.md

 [when Merck announced the success of the molnupiravir trial](https://www.someweekendreading.blog/covid-misc/#molnupiravir-works), people immediately dived down the intellectual rathole that molnupiravir was just ivermectin repackaged (because Merck makes both, and ivermectin is cheap &amp; less profitable).

-It's so bad, and so _immediate_, that _Reuters_ ran 2 Fact Checks on it, and they're just not even remotely similar. <sup id="fn2a">[[2]](#fn2)</sup> <sup id="fn3a">[[3]](#fn3)</sup> Ivermectin is a macrolytic lactone derived from a bacterium, and acts on ion channels found in parasites
+It was so bad, and so _immediate_, that _Reuters_ ran 2 Fact Checks on it, and they're just not even remotely similar. <sup id="fn2a">[[2]](#fn2)</sup> <sup id="fn3a">[[3]](#fn3)</sup> Ivermectin is a macrolytic lactone derived from a bacterium, and acts on ion channels found in parasites